grafana/metrictank/docs/http-api.md

 This documents endpoints aimed to be used by users.
 For internal clustering http endpoints, which may change, refer to the source.

 - Note that some of the endpoints rely on being a fed a proper Org-Id.
-You may not want to expose directly to people if they can control that header.
-Instead, you may want to run [graphite-metrictank](https://github.com/raintank/graphite-metrictank) in front, which will authenticate the request and set the proper header, assuring security.
+See [Multi-tenancy](https://github.com/raintank/metrictank/blob/master/docs/multi-tenancy.md).

 - For GET requests, any parameters not specified as a header can be passed as an HTTP query string parameter.